ACDiT: Interpolating Autoregressive Conditional Modeling and Diffusion Transformer: Prerequisite

 \subsection{Autoregressive Modeling}

 Autoregression asserts that the value at each timestep is contingent upon its preceding values.
 This principle is exemplified in autoregressive language models, which iteratively predict the probability distribution of subsequent tokens.
 Given a sequence of tokens ($x_1, x_2, \dots, x_n$), a salient characteristic of autoregression is that the prediction of $x_i$ is only dependent on its prefix ($x_1, x_2, \dots, x_{i-1}$).
-Upon determining $c_i$, it is concatenated with the preceding sequence, thereby forming the conditioning context ($x_1, x_2, \dots, x_{i}$) for predicting $x_{i+1}$.
-Therefore, the likelihood of sequence can be factorized as:

-Thanks to the flexibility of self-attention in Transformers, autoregressive models can be effectively implemented by adding a causal mask in Transformer attention block~\cite{Transformer}.
+Upon determining $x_i$, it is concatenated with the preceding sequence, thereby forming the conditioning context ($x_1, x_2, \dots, x_{i}$) to predict $x_{i+1}$.
+Therefore, the likelihood of sequence can be factorized as: Thanks to the flexibility of self-attention in Transformers, autoregressive models can be effectively implemented by adding a causal attention mask in the Transformer attention block~\citep{Transformer}.